Almost mathematics, Persistence module, and Tamarkin category: Introduction

-In \autoref{section: TPC}, we will explain that stable categories equipping $\arbR$-action is a good enhancement of TPC, as well as certain simplifications of their theory.
-Precisely, we have the following result, which is a combination of \autoref{proposition: R action iff Novikov action}, \autoref{prop: stable R action implies Tamarkin module} and \autoref{prop: R action implies persistence} . \begin{iThm}An $\arbR$-action on the ${\bfk}$-linear \textit{\textbf{stable}} category $\cC$ is equivalent to an action of (finitely generated objects of) $\Mod_{\bR-gr}(\Lambda_{\geq })$ on $\cC$.
-In this case, there exists a TPC structure whose underlying triangulated 1-category is the homotopy category ${h\cC}$.
+\begin{iThm}An $\arbR$-action on a ${\bfk}$-linear \textit{\textbf{stable}} category $\cC$ is equivalent to an action of (the subcategory of finitely generated objects of) $\Mod_{\bR-gr}(\Lambda_{\geq })$ on $\cC$.
+In this case, there exists a TPC structure whose underlying triangulated category is the homotopy category ${h\cC}$.